Oklahoma State vs. Oklahoma NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Oklahoma State and its opponents have gone over the current 51.5-point total in three of 10 games this season.
+- Oklahoma State and its opponents have gone over the current 50.5-point total in five of 10 games this season.

-- The combined points per game average of the two teams, 70.3, is 18.8 points above Saturday's over/under.
+- The two teams combine to score 70.3 points per game, 19.8 more than the total in this contest.

-- This contest's over/under is 12.4 points greater than the 39.1 these two squads combine to surrender per game this season.
+- The 39.1 combined points per game that these two squads have allowed this season are 11.4 fewer than the 50.5 total in this contest.

-- The Cowboys and their opponents have scored an average of 52.4 points per game in 2021, 0.9 more than Saturday's total.
+- Cowboys games this season feature an average total of 52.4 points, a number 1.9 points higher than Saturday's over/under.

-- In 2021, games involving the Sooners have averaged a total of 62.8 points, 11.3 more than the set over/under in this contest.
+- The 62.8 PPG average total in Sooners games this season is 12.3 points more than this game's over/under.

 Oklahoma State Stats and Trends

-- The Cowboys are 6-1 ATS when favored by 3.5 points or more this season.
+- This season, the Cowboys have an ATS record of 6-1 in their seven games as a favorite of 3.5 points or more.

-- Oklahoma State has eclipsed the over/under in 40% of its opportunities this year (four times over 10 games with a set point total).
+- Oklahoma State's games this year have eclipsed the over/under in 40% of its opportunities (four times in 10 games with a set point total).

-- Oklahoma State is 4-1 against the spread and 5-0 overall this season when the team scores more than 24.2 points.
+- Oklahoma State is 4-1 against the spread and 5-0 overall in games when it scores more than 24.2 points.

-- When Oklahoma State churns out over 382.5 yards, the team is 6-0 against the spread and 6-0 overall.
+- When Oklahoma State totals more than 382.5 yards, the team is 6-0 against the spread and 6-0 overall.

-- The Cowboys have turned the ball over 12 times this season, eight fewer than the Sooners have forced (20).
+- This year, the Cowboys have 12 turnovers, eight fewer than the Sooners have takeaways (20).

 - Find the latest spread and moneyline odds for Oklahoma State at SISportsbook.